Lunar New Year

 - Lunar New Year Recipes

-To celebrate the Year of the Ox this Lunar New Year, we have teamed up with Emily Xin Xin Chan, a talented chef in both Chinese and Western culinary, to tease your taste buds with three signature recipes.
+To celebrate the Year of the Tiger, we have teamed up with Emily Xin Xin Chan, a talented chef in both Chinese and Western culinary, to tease your taste buds with three signature recipes.

 Emily has shared three recipes close to her heart during Lunar New Year (all recipes offer meat and vegan options).